-If you’re a brick-and-mortar business that serves one or more local areas, the traditional search engine optimization (SEO) approach won’t deliver the same impactful results you’d see if you were marketing on a national level.
-By making use of geographical keywords, local SEO, you’re alerting search engines to the fact that your business is relevant to local results, but you’re also decreasing your overall competition, since fewer businesses are competing for the same keywords within a certain radius of your city or town.
+Suppose you’re a brick-and-mortar business that serves one or more local areas.
+In that case, the traditional search engine optimization (SEO) approach won’t deliver the same impactful results you’d see if you were marketing on a national level.
+By using geographical keywords, and local SEO, you’re alerting search engines that your business is relevant to local results.
+Still, you’re also decreasing your overall competition since fewer businesses compete for the same keywords within a certain radius of your city or town.

 Begin with Keyword Research